 Isaiah 65:17 ("For behold, I create new heavens and a new earth; And the former things will not be remembered or come to mind) has caused many Christians to believe that they will not remember anything about this life.
 However, this cannot possibly be true since there are many indications that believers will recall details of their lives on earth before they were resurrected.

 For example, from the two references to the bema as the judgment seat of Christ it seems to be clear that this judgment is reserved for believers and completely separate from the general White Throne judgment spoken of in Revelation 20:11-15.
 The purpose of Christ's bema judgment is to reward believers based on how faithfully have used their lives for the Lord, or how well they have built on the foundations given them.
 The rewards will seem to be quite arbitrary if they have no awareness of what they have or have not done in this life.
 (See Chapter VII - the Bema Seat and Rewards in Heaven) ,

 In his first epistle, John exhorts believers to "abide in Him, so that when He appears, we may have confidence and not shrink away from Him in shame at His coming" (1 John 2:28 NASB).
 No one can shrink away in shame unless they remember what it is they feel shame about.

-Additionally, Revelation 21:12-14 says that the 12 gates in the walls of the holy city, Jerusalem will be inscribed with the names of the twelve tribes of Israel.
+Additionally, Revelation 21:12-14 says that the 12 gates in the walls of Jerusalem will be inscribed with the names of the twelve tribes of Israel.
 Similarly, the twelve foundation stones of the city were inscribed with the names of Jesus' twelve apostles.
 This would be completely meaningless if no one remembers the tribes or the disciples.

 So what did Isaiah mean when he said "the former things will not be remembered or come to mind"?